 - Unable to walk (or discomfort)

-Please consider that even light injuries can lead to serious complications if not treated or healed properly.
+It’s good to know that even light injuries can lead to extreme complications if not treated or healed correctly.

 Knee Pain Treatment

-The type of treatment determined by your orthopedic specialist will depend upon the severity and cause of your knee pain.
-When visiting any of our offices in South Florida, the first approach is always a moderate non-invasive option.
+The type of treatment determined by your orthopedic specialist will depend upon the severity and cause of your pain.
+When visiting any of our offices in Broward and Palm Beach to treat your knee pain, the first approach is always a non-invasive option.
 Your knee specialist may prescribe medications to help with the inflammation and pain in the case of conditions such as gout or rheumatoid arthritis.

-Physical therapy may also be recommended in order to strengthen the muscles around the knee joint focusing in the quadriceps and/or hamstrings as well as a routine to improve balance.
+Physical therapy may also be recommended to strengthen the muscles around the knee joint.
+Therefore, focusing on the quadriceps and/or hamstrings as well as a routine to improve balance.
 Your doctor may also recommend knee injections that go directly into the knee joint.
-The medications injected usually contain corticosteroids (potent anti-inflammatory), hyaluronic acid (to lubricate the knee joint and improve mobility), and/or platelet-rich-plasma or PRP (contains different growth factors that help in reducing inflammation and to promote natural healing).
+The medications injected usually contain corticosteroids (a potent anti-inflammatory), hyaluronic acid (to lubricate the knee joint and to improve overall mobility.)
+And/or platelet-rich-plasma or PRP (contains different growth factors that help to reduce inflammation and to promote natural healing.)

-If moderate treatment doesn’t yield results and/or the condition or knee injury is too severe, you may require a knee surgery.
+If moderate treatment doesn’t yield results and/or the condition or knee injury is too severe, you may require knee surgery.
 Regarding knee surgery, the options available nowadays vary from minimally invasive knee surgery to a total surgical joint reconstruction.
-Among the knee surgical options, the most common are arthrostopic surgery, partial knee replacement, total knee joint replacement.
+Among the knee surgical options, the most common is knee arthroscopy, partial knee replacement, total knee joint replacement.